s-blu/writerey/documentation/docs/en/documents.md

 ## What is a document?

-A document is the only type of file writerey knows.
+A document is the only type of file writerey knows and probably the most important part of it.
 It is a text file that will be saved as .html to your local disk space, relative to the installation path of writerey.
 You'll use documents to write your story, your background informations, plan plots and so on.

 ## Create a document